duartelopes19/FEUP-FSI/LOGBOOK4.md

 - **Possible users**: admin, Orval Sandford

 This vulnerability is identified by the CVE-2021-34646.
-It has a CVSS score of 7.5 and it's type is *Bypass a resctriction or similar*. ([CWE-330](https://cwe.mitre.org/data/definitions/330.html))
+It has a CVSS score of 7.5 and it's type is *Bypass a restriction or similar*. ([CWE-330](https://cwe.mitre.org/data/definitions/330.html))
 More information about this vulnerability can be found [here](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-34646) and [here](https://www.cvedetails.com/cve/CVE-2021-34646/?q=CVE-2021-34646).

 After finding the CVE, we could search it in a exploit database.
 In this case we used [this](https://www.exploit-db.com/exploits/50299) database, where we found a exploit code that would help us break into the admin account without needing any kind of log in verification.